-For developers of New England properties, I provide site acquisition, entitlement, due diligence, condominium formation and closing services.
-For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. and most recently in China.
+For developers of New England properties, I provide site acquisition, entitlement, due diligence, condominium formation, and closing services.
+For domestic and international real estate investors, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, and handle acquisitions and dispositions of real property and operating assets throughout the US, and most recently in China.
+I also represent lenders in large loans to owners of core properties throughout the US, and to owners and operators of seniors housing and care properties.

 In the multi-family sector, I serve as the lead dispositions and workout counsel to the country’s top asset managers for institutional investors in affordable housing communities selling assets developed under the Section 42 tax credit program.
-For Boston Capital, ranked as the largest apartment owner in the U.S., I’ve handled more than 1,000 disposition transactions and numerous special assets matters.
-In the seniors housing and care space, I have more than 18 years of experience representing parties in transactions and operations engagements ranging from single property matters to several of the most notable transactions in the industry involving publicly traded and privately held clients.
-Representative engagements range from leading a team that closed a $93M bond offering for North Hill Communities, Inc. (which owns and operates one of the largest and most successful continuing care retirement communities in Boston) to representing a publicly traded institutional owner in a large multi-state workout of a master-leased portfolio of skilled nursing facilities.
-In addition to transactions, I also handle day-to-day legal matters for two large CCRCs and serve as counsel to the National Investment Center for Seniors Housing and Care (NIC).
+I’ve handled more than 1,000 disposition transactions and numerous special assets matters involving tax credit properties.
+In the seniors housing and care space, I have more than 20 years of experience representing parties in transactions and operations engagements ranging from single property matters to several of the most notable transactions in the industry involving publicly traded and privately held domestic and foreign clients.
+Representative engagements range from leading a team that closed a $93M bond offering for North Hill Communities, Inc. (which owns and operates one of the largest and most successful continuing care retirement communities in Boston) to representing a publicly traded REIT in a large multi-state workout of a master-leased portfolio of skilled nursing facilities.
+In addition to transactions, I also handle day-to-day legal matters for three large CCRCs and serve as counsel to the National Investment Center for Seniors Housing and Care (NIC).

 Johns Hopkins University, Graduate School of Business, Senior Housing and Care Certificate